Aephir/HomeAssistant2/README.md

 # HomeAssistant2
 My second version of homeassistant.
+There is still much unfinished, and many loose ends.

 Home assistant configuration files and more.
 This home assistant is running on a Raspberry Pi 3 using a 32 GB SD card, Raspbian Stretch Lite, installed in a python3.6.4 virtual environment.
 I drew quite a bit of inspiration from [COOSTAN](https://github.com/CCOSTAN/Home-AssistantConfig), so look there if any of this is interesting.
 If I give my endorsement or negative comments to anything, they are things I like/dislike.
 I have no affiliation to any of them or their potential competitors, and my positive or negative comments are based exclusively on my personal preference.